 The PIU through the WBCU will identify institutions and service providers (mapping of gender and children service providers) who are actively engaged in the prevention of gender-based violence, sexual exploitation, and workplace sexual harassment to establish a manual for referencing any potential survivors.
 Grievances related to gender-based violence will be reported through the project/contractor safeguard specialist, the nature of the complaint will be recorded along with the age of the complainant and relation to the project/sub-project will be recorded but the issue will be referenced to relevant institutions.
 However, Gender-based Violence including Sexual Exploitation, Abuse, and Workplace Sexual Harassment, should include the option for the complainant to remain anonymous, determining procedures so that the identity of the survivor can remain private, while still facilitating access to support services.
-In addition, the ESIA may identify additional mitigation measures related to gender and such measures will be reflected in site-specific ESMPs, including the contractors' ESMP or contractors' specific Labor Management Plans, where required.
-This will include engagement with communities on genderrelated risks, grievance, and response measures available, as identified in the manual.
+In addition, the ESIA may identify additional mitigation measures related to gender and such measures will be reflected in sitespecific ESMPs, including the contractors' ESMP or contractors' specific Labor Management Plans, where required.
+This will include engagement with communities on gender-related risks, grievance, and response measures available, as identified in the manual.
+The SEA/SH Action Plan included in the ESMF to assess and manage the risks of GBV, SEA, and SH in the ESMPs (ESCP, 4.3).